digitalocean/marketplace-kubernetes/stacks/easyhaproxy/README.md

 - Facilitates the configuration of Ingress rules for services.
 - Provides load balancing capabilities.

+## Install

+- Enable the EasyHAProxy in the Digital Ocean marketplace
+- Create a Digital Ocean Load Balance pointing to your Kubernetes Cluster.

 ## How to set up your application for EasyHAProxy

 You need to add to your application ingress annotations to expose your service to the internet.